alexholmes/blog/_posts/2012-11-12-hadoop-logging.markdown

 approach has two disadvantages:

-1. Hadoop and user logs are actually cached in memory, so you're taking away `mapred.userlog.limit.kb` kilobytes worth of memory from your task's process.
+1. Hadoop and user logs are actually cached in memory, so you're taking away `mapred.userlog.limit.kb` kilobytes worth of memory from your task attempt's process.
-2. Logs are only written out when the task process has completed, and only contain the last `mapred.userlog.limit.kb` worth of log entries, so this can make it challenging to debug long-running tasks.
+2. Logs are only written out when the task attempt process has completed, and only contain the last `mapred.userlog.limit.kb` worth of log entries, so this can make it challenging to debug long-running tasks.